IBM/zopeneditor-sample/README-VSCODE.md

 Once the datasets are created, upload the sample files to the appropriate datasets.
 Replace the username with your name.

-- For the COBOL and COPYBOOK PDS members, simply use `Create New Member` method to move files from your workspace to the MVS dataset:
+- For the COBOL and COPYBOOK PDS members, simply use `Create New Member` option by doing right click on the Dataset to create files in MVS dataset:
   - Create `SAM1` and `SAM2` members to `USER1.SAMPLE.COBOL` \
   - Create `CUSTCOPY`, `SAM2PARM`, `TRANREC` members to `USER1.SAMPLE.COPYLIB`
+* Also You need to manually copy the editor window contents of the local files and paste into the newly created Members of MVS Datasets.(_Note: No Drag & Dropp Support to upload files in MVS Datasets from Local File system nut may be in future deliverables_)
 - For sequential files, use this Zowe CLI upload command:
   - `zowe files ul ftds "SAMPLE.CUSTFILE" "USER1.SAMPLE.CUSTFILE"`
   - `zowe files ul ftds "SAMPLE.TRANFILE" "USER1.SAMPLE.TRANFILE"`